chromium/chromium/android_webview/docs/prerelease.md

 2. On your device, update **Android System WebView** [in the Play Store.][WebView PlayStore]
 3. When the Play Store finishes updating, you will be using WebView Beta!
-4. **Bonus:** you'll also now see the "WebView Beta" icon in your list of apps.
-   You can use this app to report bugs, toggle experimental features, and much more!
-See the [WebView DevTools user guide] for more details.

 #### Returning to stable WebView